srackham/digraph-picker.nvim/README.md

 ## Implementation

-- The builtin digraph definitions were scraped from the Vim help file (see `:h digraphs.txt` command).
+- The builtin digraph definitions were scraped from the Vim help file (see `:h digraph.txt` command).

 ## Todo